bradleybarrett/goat-milk-dairy-farm/README.md

 The goal of this project was to learn more about load balancing tools for rolling deployments (blue-green and canary).

 The project implements a dairy farm that produces bottles of milk.
-Each incoming request for milk is a received by a farmer, who milks a goat, then returns a milk bottle labeled with the farmer and goat who serviced the request.
+Each incoming request for milk is received by a farmer, who milks a goat, then returns a milk bottle labeled with the farmer and goat that serviced the request.

-These labels are important because they change as milk requests are loadbalanced across the farmers and goats.
+These labels are important because they change as milk requests are loadbalanced across the various farmer and goat instances.
 Also, "Goat Milk?"
 Dairy Farm, is all about that farm-to-table.

 The diary farm has multiple instances of farmers and goats, each with a service name and version number.
 Ex: farmer-v1, goat-v1, goat-v2.